In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 Upgrade a Proxy

-Wavefront frequently releases new proxy versions with new features.
-See the Wavefront proxy github page for details.
+New proxy versions with new features are released frequently.
+See the Wavefront proxy GitHub page for details.

 Upgrade from the UI